All posts tagged: amazon

 SvD Näringsliv

 This column was first published in SvD Näringsliv, in Swedish, on September 19th, 2021.
+This piece was translated from Swedish by Claude.
+Some phrasing may differ from a human translation.
 The start was a failure for the e-commerce giant.
 But as a new, secret, big owner in the last mile company Airmee, Amazon seems determined to try to take the Swedish market.
-The deal creates challenges for the other companies – and perhaps also for Airmee.
-Tobias Lutke, founder and CEO of the e-commerce platform Shopify, followed the opening of the Nasdaq […]
+The deal creates challenges for the other companies – and perhaps also for Airmee. […]

 No one wins in a lawless land for tech companies